vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Short name: None

-Limit the amount of CPU capacity that is available for use by the VCH and container VMs.
+Limit the amount of CPU capacity that is available for use by the VCH vApp in vCenter Server, or for the VCH resource pool on an ESXi host.
+This limit also applies to the container VMs that run in the VCH vApp or resource pool.
 Specify the CPU limit value in MHz.
 If not specified, `vic-machine create` sets the limit to 0 (unlimited).

 <pre>--cpu 1024</pre>